Time-lapse Photography of the Lid Inlay Being Created

 Building The Keepsake Box

-Each piece is cut, glued, and clamped in place and left to dry a minimum of 2 hours before moving onto the next piece.
-This box top inlay has over 24 individual pieces; it sat on my bench for weeks as it slowly came together gluing one piece at a time.
+Each piece is cut, glued, and clamped in place and left to dry for a minimum of 2 hours before moving on to the next piece.
+This box top inlay has over 24 individual pieces; it sat on my bench for weeks as it slowly came together, gluing one piece at a time.

 I used a thin rip jig from Rockler to cut the strips for the keyed miters.
 I always have a safety issue as the small pieces hit the blade and shoot back at me.
-To keep the pieces away from the blade I clamped a wedge behind the blade so as I cut the thin strips the wedge pushes them away from the blade.
+To keep the pieces away from the blade, I clamped a wedge behind the blade, so as I cut the thin strips, the wedge pushed them away from the blade.

 I taped the box to protect it from being scratched as I cut off the lid by passing it over the table saw blade.
 If you are looking for a hot stock tip, invest in 3M as I go through at least a roll of tape on every project.

 To finish the project, I first put on a coat of Danish oil to bring out the colors in the different woods used in the inlay.
-I then sealed in the Danish oil with a coat of shellac.
-For the inside of the box to prevent it from smelling of a chemical finish smell forever, I did two more coats of shellac.
-The final coat on the exterior of the box, I sprayed on three coats of lacquer.
+I then sealed it in Danish oil with a coat of shellac.
+For the inside of the box, to prevent it from smelling of a chemical finish smell forever, I did two more coats of shellac.
+For the final coat on the exterior of the box, I sprayed on three coats of lacquer.